joaohqueiroz/objective-marvel/README.md

 You will also see any lint errors in the console.

 ## Pages
-- Home
--- Busca e listagem de heróis.
+- Home: Busca e listagem de heróis.

-- Details
--- Detalhes sobre o herói escolhido.
+- Details: Detalhes sobre o herói escolhido.